-Nowadays, both are prepared using shirataki method and but the packages kept the different names in each region.
-Ito konnyaku is generally thicker than shirataki, with a square cross section and a darker color.
+Nowadays, both are prepared using the shirataki method and but the packages kept the different names in each region.
+Ito konnyaku is generally thicker than shirataki, with a square cross-section and a darker color.

 - 4 cups water (for boiling chicken)

 - ½ tsp kosher salt (Diamond Crystal; use half for table salt)

 - 2 Tbsp sake

 - 1 knob ginger (1", 2.5 cm)

 - 1 boneless, skinless chicken breast (12 oz, 342 g)

 For Honey Sesame Sauce

 - 1 large egg (50 g w/o shell)